Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 P

 The number of times that product page has been viewed.
-This information pulls from Google Analytics and cannot be edited in Inventory Planner.
+This information is pulled from Google Analytics and cannot be edited in Inventory Planner.

 An approximation of the profit lost due to stockouts.
 Profit is the difference between revenue and cost of goods sold for an item.
 This is calculated based on the profit during the report date range and stockouts during that period.

 An approximation of the revenue lost due to stockouts.
 Revenue is how much customers pay for a product less discounts and returns.
-This is calculated based on the revenue during the report date range and stockouts during that period.
+It's calculated based on the revenue during the report date range and stockouts during that period.

 Sales are the number of units sold during the report date range.

-Returns use the sales order return date, not original order date.
-This is the same as Net Sales metric in Shopify.
+Returns use the sales order return date, not original order date, matching the Net Sales metric in Shopify.

-Returns use the sales order return date, not original order date.
-This is the same as Net Sales metric in Shopify.
+Returns use the sales order return date, not original order date, matching the Net Sales metric in Shopify.

 Sales are the number of units sold for the selected period (date range of the report) less returns.